Liedzeit/pagidocsy/content/en/Requirements/_index.md

 **vjoon K4 ab Version 12**, Adobe InDesign 2020
 {{% /pageinfo %}}

-PageJinn is a module used for planning and managing K4 outputs.
+PageJinn is a module used for planning and managing K4 issues.
 Therefore, a prerequisite for working with it is that you are logged in to a K4 system.

 We therefore assume that you are familiar with the [K4-System](https://vjoon.com/de/unser-angebot/ueberblick-k4/).

 If you are not logged in to the  K4 System a message appears and PageJinn quits.

 Internally, the PageJinn itself also logs on to the K4 system.
 (See [configuration file](/docs/configuration/config/): API User.)
 The internal K4 user communicates with K4 via the API.
-It loads the output information and images.
+It loads the issue information and images.
 The creation of the pages happens on your client with your K4 account.